wdporter/acim/workbook/introduction/index.md

 ---

-5.&emsp;Transfer of training in true perception does not proceed as does transfer of the training of the world.
+5. Transfer of training in true perception does not proceed as does transfer of the training of the world.
 ²If true perception has been achieved in connection with any person, situation or event, total transfer to everyone and everything is certain.
 ³On the other hand, one exception held apart from true perception makes its accomplishments anywhere impossible.